 Depending on who you ask, you’ll find answers to support each side of this highly debatable question.

-Personally, I strongly believe that it’s better to work for yourself than someone else.
+Personally, I strongly believe that it’s better to be an entrepreneur vs employee.

 In fact, what I’m about to tell you will be one of the most astonishing things you’ll ever read.
 So consider yourself warned.
 Here we go…